spotinst/help/src/docs/managed-instance/features/commitments-setup-stateful-aks.md

 1. In Azure, under the newly created application, click **Certificates & secrets**.
 2. Create a new client secret and set the expiration to **24 months**.
-3. Copy the following details (you will need them later on to connect to Spot):
+3. Copy the following details (you will need them later to connect to Spot):
     * Application secret expiration date.
     * Client secret value.
     * Secret ID.